5 Free Handweaving Projects You’ll Love

-When I visit with weavers from around the world, one thing that strikes me again and again is that the weaver is so much more than his or her loom.
-Handweavers in remote areas, working with the simplest of looms and tools, create stunning, intricate designs that would be a challenge to reproduce with sophisticated looms and many shafts.
-While my back doesn’t hold up to hours on end of backstrap weaving, nothing makes me happier than the freedom of getting my fingers into the warp and creating handwoven designs on the fly.
-Don’t get me wrong, I love my shafts, but fingers are smarter than shafts will ever be.
-No mechanized loom will create a rya rug, inlaid designs, or hand-manipulated lace like I can, which is why we’re giving you free handweaving projects!
+Click on the Download Now button or link below to receive your free handweaving projects!
+Handweavers in remote areas, who work with the simplest of looms and tools, create stunning, intricate designs that would be a challenge to reproduce with sophisticated looms and many shafts.
+While my back doesn’t hold up to hours on end of backstrap weaving, nothing makes me happier than the freedom of getting my fingers into the warp and creating handwoven designs on the fly, which is why we’re giving you free handweaving projects!

 To help you explore the joy of fingers in the warp, we’ve put together a free eBook on handweaving, Free Weaving Patterns: Explore Techniques for Inlay, Plain Weave, and Huck Lace, with “handy” projects that can be done on any loom.

 The Weaving Draft: How to Read Weaving Patterns